mia-platform/documentation/docs/development_suite/api-console/api-design/custom_microservice_get_started.md

 Finally it's time to save our configuration, so:

-1. On the top, click on `Commit & Generate` button
+1. In the main navbar, on the top, click on `Commit & Generate` button
 2. Insert a commit title
 3. Insert a commit message